JulieMoreau01/moreaujulie_13_14022022/README.md

 # API Front-end Dashboard

-This repo contains all the source code to run the micro API for the sports analytics dashboard SportSee.
+This repo contains all the source code to run the micro API

 [API INSTALLATION](https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API).